Tax Free Profits When Selling Your Home

 Tax Credits for Energy-Efficient Improvements

-The Residential Energy Efficient Property Credit provides a tax credit of up to 26% of the costs of energy-efficient improvements made to your home in 2020.
-(22% credit for improvements made in 2021) Potentially qualifying improvements include: solar electric, solar water heating, fuel cell, geothermal heat pump and small wind energy property.
+The Residential Energy Efficient Property Credit provides a tax credit of up to 26% of the costs of energy-efficient improvements made to your home through the end of 2022.
+Potentially qualifying improvements include: solar electric, solar water heating, fuel cell, geothermal heat pump and small wind energy property.

-The Nonbusiness Energy Property Credit provides a credit of up to $500 on energy efficient-property expenditures, made before 2021, on your principal residence.
+The Nonbusiness Energy Property Credit provides a credit of up to $500 on energy efficient-property expenditures, made before the end of 2021, on your principal residence.
 The requirements of the energy credits are specific and technical.

 Mortgage Interest Deduction